relentlesss/BlackScholes101/README.md

 # BlackScholes101

-Call and Put option pricing functions using the Black-Scholes model.
+Black-Scholes option pricing model to price european call and european put.
 Plot change in option price with respect to change in parameter (partial change).

 [Ex].
 Output using script1.py